PortableSAM/totoy22/README.md

 **Fixes**
 - 2019.12.08 : Fixed the problem that the weekly screen is not rendered
 - 2019.12.10 : modify file name & const weekend, firebase deploy
+- 2019.12.12 : About Page Update.
+               Date Add to Home Page